retooth2/xenharmlib/doc/quickstart.rst

 Notation can be a murky thing, especially when it comes to tunings that are more novel and don't come with an established cultural tradition.
 Not every notation system makes sense for every tuning.
-In this Quickstart we will focus on a notation called UpDownNotation which is a superset of the standard Western notation and is designed as a general notation for "equal division of the octave" tunings.
+In this Quickstart, we will focus on a notation called UpDownNotation, which is a superset of the standard Western notation and is designed as a general notation for "equal division of the octave" tunings.

-UpDownNotation first approximates the western naturals (C, D, E, F, G, A, B), mapping C to the zero pitch and generating the other naturals by stacking fifths.
+UpDownNotation first approximates the Western naturals (C, D, E, F, G, A, B), mapping C to the zero pitch and generating the other naturals by stacking fifths.
 After that, it approximates sharp and flat accidentals and fills the gaps with multiples of